patriciogonzalezvivo/thebookofshaders/08/README-pl.md

 ### Translacja

-W poprzednim rozdziale dowiedzieliśmy się, jak tworzyć różne kształty - sztuczka z przesuwaniem tych kształtów polega na przesuwaniu samego układu współrzędnych.
+W poprzednim rozdziale dowiedzieliśmy się, jak tworzyć różne kształty.
+Przesuwanie tych kształtów polega na przesuwaniu samego układu współrzędnych.
 Możemy to osiągnąć poprzez proste dodanie wektora do zmiennej ``st``, zawierającej położenie każdego fragmentu.
 Powoduje to przesunięcie całego układu współrzędnych.

 <!-- In the previous chapter we learned how to make some shapes - the trick to moving those shapes is to move the coordinate system itself.
 We can achieve that by simply adding a vector to the ```st``` variable that contains the location of each fragment.
 This causes the whole space coordinate system to move. -->